 Citizen Artists’ initiatives place both aspects at the forefront: they are artistically excellent and impact driven, employing artistic innovation to create social or civic impact.
 Joe has worked to create opportunity for over 1,000 students in his local area, and impacted over 20,000 students throughout the United States through his work with El Sistema USA.

-Joe's advocacy film work has aided Soundscapes in raising over four million dollars since 2012, and helped make the story of this innovative non-profit organization accessible to the world.
+Joe's advocacy film work has served to advance Soundscapes' through advocacy and fundraising since 2012, and helped make the story of this innovative non-profit organization accessible to the world.
 Documentary films are an excellent tool for any individual or organization with a story to tell.
 Testimonials and footage reveal the authentic perspective of institutions, events, people, and concepts that write the arc of a film.